MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`MachineFilter`** - **Deploy to Machines**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-This input is valid only for machine groups and is not supported for flat list of machines or output variables yet.
-Provide a list of machines like, dbserver.fabrikam.com, webserver.fabrikam.com, 192.168.12.34, or tags like, Role:DB; OS:Win8.1.
-If multiple tags are provided, then the task will run in all the machines with the specified tags.
-For Azure Resource Groups, provide the virtual machine's name like, ffweb, ffdb.
-The default is to run the task in all machines.
+This input is only valid for machine groups and is not supported for a flat list of machines or output variables yet.

+Specifies a list of machines, like `dbserver.fabrikam.com, webserver.fabrikam.com, 192.168.12.34` or tags, like `Role:DB; OS:Win8.1`.
+If multiple tags are provided, the task will run in all of the machines with the specified tags.
+For Azure Resource Groups, specify the virtual machine's name, like `ffweb, ffdb`.
+The default runs the task in all machines.
 <!-- :::editable-content-end::: -->
 <br>